-Set of 6 dining chairs by Henning Kjaernulf
+Set of 6 dining chairs by Henning Kjaernulf (Sold)

 Set of 6 dining chairs designed by Henning Kjaernulf and produced by KS Möbler in Denmark during the 1960’s.
 The organically shaped backrest is one of the features that makes this piece a very elegant and comfortable seat.
 This set has a darkbrown skai upholstery and a solid teak frame.
 There’s a maker’s stamp underneath of the chairs.
 A few light using marks on the seats, further in very good condition.